 This is the editing server.
 Do not link to this page or any page that starts with cmstest.gannon.edu.

-The Mary, Seat of Wisdom Chapel has scheduled worship times every Sunday at 11 a.m. and 9 p.m.
-Reconciliation is available a half-hour before and after mass or by appointment.
+During the academic year, the Mary, Seat of Wisdom Chapel has scheduled Mass times every Sunday at 11 a.m. and 9 p.m.
+Reconciliation is available a half-hour before and after Mass or by appointment.

 The beginnings of a Christian church on this site go back to the year 1860 when the congregation of the First Presbyterian church dedicated a brick edifice with a towering steeple.
 This congregation had organized in 1815 in the humble surroundings of an old military barracks at Third and Sassafras streets.
 At the time of its building, this church was considered the largest building in Erie County, and its spire was visible to people for miles around.
 Tragically, this building was partially destroyed by fire some twenty years later and not fully restored until 1940.
 A second fire in 1944 completely destroyed the building.
 The only part of the original complex which remains today is the Seldon Chapel annex, dedicated in 1892.
 The present church was built in 1950.
 Its congregation merged with the Presbyterian Church of the Covenant in January of 1981 and is now the First Presbyterian Church of the Covenant on West Sixth Street.
 Gannon University purchased the property and its buildings that year with a view to continuing the church as the University Chapel and other buildings of the complex for Student Services.
 The chapel was dedicated on October 8, 1989.

 A special feature of the reserved Eucharist Chapel is a new window that incorporates four panels from the entrance lobby of the original church.
 Other windows and pews were incorporated into an interfaith chapel at a state correctional facility in Mercer, PA.